markjnkim/es_mod/01-html/content/step-3-hero.md

 Let's head back to the browser tab with our landing page and examine our code in the DevTools window.
 The CSS style sheet appears to be the same one we have been working on, however there are actually quite a lot more properties for each selector than we have written.
 These are the default CSS property settings that are assigned by the browser.
 In a few places we have over written these defaults which is why they are crossed out.

-One nice trick is to toggle properties on and off to see their cumulative affects on the page.
+The fact of the matter is finding a solution to a layout problem in CSS may not be very straightforward or simple.
+At times it will be useful to tinker and try out different properties to see their affects(or lack thereof) on the document.
+Chrome's DevTools offers the ability to toggle properties on and off to see their cumulative affects on the page.
 Let's toggle the `box-sixing` property we just created to manipulate the widths of our elements.
 You can see having a set width property can save some headache and need for extra calculations.
 It is suggested to set this property to `border-box` whenever possible.

 Scrolling down to the bottom of the Styles panel offers an interactive CSS box model that allows the different layers of the CSS box to be manipulated by value.
 A very useful tool that can save a lot of time and energy when designing a page layout.